thomasballinger/bittorrent/readme.md

 ----

 * Maintain whether connection should be kept open, and keep it open if so
-* Figure out which peers to get which file pieces from
+* Figure out which peers to get which file pieces from (random is reasonable acc. to spec)
 * choose file pieces more intelligently
-* actually check hashes
+* actually check hashes - so figure out when pieces are done
 * listen on socket for peer connections
 * file access instead of in-memory file construction
 * game theory algorithms - karma